GitHub

 What is iUseLinux?

-iUseLinux is a Python application that runs on your Apple machine and serves iMessage through a web interface.
+iUseLinux is a uv-installed Python application that runs on your Apple machine and serves iMessage through a web interface.
 This allows you to access your iMessages from any device with a browser—Linux machines, Windows PCs, or any other computer on your network.
+(For me, the itch to scratch was connecting from the Linux workstation I sit in front of all day, instead of having to reach into my pocket.)

 What do I need to run it?